 When we talk about the ocean perspective, ocean acidification is never a good thing.
 The result of this phenomenon can impact all types of marine life.

 Non-calcifiers have also shown responses that will decrease their ability to survive an acidic environment in the future.
-As it directly impacts various important food providers and habitat, the increasing acidity can change the whole ocean ecosystems.
+As it directly impacts various important food providers and habitats, the increasing acidity can change the whole ocean ecosystem.
 It can even lead to the collapse of the food webs.

 Indeed, ocean acidification is changing the conditions upon which marine species have adapted for the past million years.
 It threatens to push the species to conditions which they can fail to adopt beyond their survival limits.

-There are species that are challenged with the current marine condition.
+Some species are challenged with the current marine condition.
 However, what we are seeing is just the tip of the iceberg.
 If ocean acidification continues, other species will be pushed to the edge.

-With ocean acidification, it will force millions of people to find new homes, new food sources, and sources of income.
+It will force millions of people to find new homes, new food sources, and sources of income with ocean acidification.
 The most vulnerable communities around the world will find it hard to find alternatives.
 Sometimes, they don’t have anything to make up for the loss of marine services and goods.